GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

-　　　　　　　　　　　　　　　　　　　　　　**Ryo Imahashi**.
+　　　　　　　　　　　　　　　　　　　　　　**Ryo Imahashi**

 ---
 ## Table of Contents
   - What is Adalo?
-  - Register with Adalo
+  - Adalo account registration
-  - Let's use a template application
+  - Try template application
   - Overview of application development with Adalo
-  - Let's create an app
+  - Sample application development
-  - Exercises
+  - Exercise
   - Summary

 ---
 ## What is Adalo?
 - [Adalo](https://www.adalo.com/) is a no-code tool from the United States.
 It allows you to develop applications without programming.
 - You can create an app by selecting the parts you want to use from those provided and dragging and dropping them onto the screen.
-- You can develop not only web apps to be displayed in a browser, but also smartphone apps for Android and iOS.
+- You can develop not only web apps(to be displayed in a browser), but also smartphone apps for Android and iOS.
 It is also possible to publish the developed application on Google Play and AppStore.

 ---
-#### Examples of apps created with Adalo
+#### Example of apps created with Adalo
 - Union: https://union-jp.site/
-  - A social networking service developed by university students and limited to undergraduates, graduate students, university faculty and university staff.
+  - A social networking service limited to undergraduates, graduate students, university faculty and university staff developed by university students.
-  - Funding of 10 million yen is being raised in 2021
+  - Funding of 10 million yen was raised in 2021.
     - https://prtimes.jp/main/html/rd/p/000000001.000076669.html
-- And many more on #MadeInAdalo
+- More examples on #MadeInAdalo
   - https://www.adalo.com/made-in-adalo

 ---
-## Sign up for Adalo!
+## Adalo account registration
-- Go to Adalo's SignUp page
+- Go to Adalo's SignUp page.
   - https://app.adalo.com/signup
 ![w:800px](images/signup.png)

 ---
 - You can register for free!
--  enter your email address, password and full name
+-  Enter your email address, password and full name.
--  check the box to agree to the Terms of Use
+-  Check the box to agree to the Terms of Use.
-- Click on the LET'S DO THIS! button to proceed to the next screen!
+- Click the  DO THIS! button to proceed.

 ---
 #### Reference: Limitations of the [Free Plan](https://www.adalo.com/pricing)
-- Cannot be linked to external applications.
+- Cannot use external integration with other applications.
   - However, trial use is available for 14 days
-- The maximum number of database records that can be registered in one application is 50
+- The maximum number of database records is 50.

-:white_check_mark:  consider moving to a paid plan when you actually run the service!
+:white_check_mark:  Consider using a Pro Plan when you actually launch your app.

 ---
 #### Platform Selection
-- You can choose between Native Mobile App and Desktop Web App.
+- You can select Native Mobile App or Desktop Web App.
-- This time, let's choose Native Mobile App!
+- This time, select Native Mobile App.
 ![bg 90% right](images/select-native-mobile-app.png)

 ---
 #### Selecting a template
 - Finished apps are provided as templates.
-- This time, let's choose Chat!
+- This time, select Chat template.
 ![bg 90% right](images/select-chat-template.png)